artisdom/jong/README.md

 One for grabbing the content of each RSS/Atom Feeds One for creating the markdown file associated

 One optional, to import that file in joplin.
-This one will be done if you have set JOPLIN_BIN_PATH Otherwise, the markdown file will be created, and you could import them later when you want by yourself.
+This one will be done if you have set joplin bin path (with `--joplin-bin /path/to/joplin`)
+Otherwise, the markdown file will be created, and you could import them later when you want by yourself.

 After the import of the markdown, `jong` will set a readable title (and note the name of the markdown file,